vakees-ilamaran/adj-cli-python/README.md

 What is adj-cli-python?
 -------------
-This is a cli to generate the numbers 1 - 10 in a random generated sequence everytime.
+This is a cli to generate the numbers 1 - 10 in a random sequence everytime.
-This uses the combination of LCG and Fisher-yates algorithm to generate the sequence.
+This uses the combination of LCG and Fisher-yates algorithm to generate a random number and shuffle the sequence.
 We can generate a random shuffles sequence for a custom limit as well, Please check the usage column to know more.